fabri1983/java2proto2grpc/README.md

 #### TODO
+- Test Enum types with and without fields.
 - Add gRPC example using LoginService gRPC stubs.
 - Fix circular field declarations.
 See *Request.java* and *Request2.java*.
 It seems the problem resides on equal field names in some protobuf message definitions.
+Maybe using nested messages solves the problem.
-- Add Java *Annotations* to classes or fields in order to collect reserved field tags and names for the .proto definition file.
+- Add custom Java *Annotations* to classes or fields in order to collect reserved field tags and names for the .proto definition file.
+- Support *@java.lang.Deprecated* on classes.
+It translates to *option deprecated = true;* after message declaration on the .proto file.
+- Support *@java.lang.Deprecated* on java fields.
+It translates to *[deprecated = true];* after field declaration on the .proto file.
 - Test building for Java 9 and higher.
 I had some building errors on generated gRPC stubs due to Java internal relocation of some annotations.